-‘Tis the season for New Year’s resolutions and, unsurprisingly, dieting or eating healthier tops the 2019 list.
+January is forever the season for New Year’s resolutions and, unsurprisingly, diet culture talk always makes an appearance.
 Although diets are notoriously unsuccessful, “eating healthier” sounds like a more reasonable, realistic resolution.
 For many, it means trading fast food for more balanced meals and eating mindfully — and those are, of course, positive changes.
 But the phrase “too much of a good thing” exists for a reason.
 What starts off as a well-intentioned endeavor to eat healthier can turn into an obsessive fixation on only eating the healthiest foods, leading to restrictive eating patterns.
 This unhealthy obsession with healthy eating is called orthorexia.

 Although many experts consider orthorexia an eating disorder, it hasn’t yet made its way into the DSM, so it can’t be officially diagnosed.
 “This doesn’t mean it doesn’t exist, because there are a lot of disorders that at one time were not a part of the DSM,” psychotherapist Kevon Owen tells SheKnows.